 This page is sure to have far more information than any others because this subject area is my passion.
 Don’t feel like you need EVERYTHING you see here.
 A few well-chosen items can cover so much more than what you think.
 Of course, if any of your students struggle with any type of SLD (Specific Language Disability, sometimes the term “Disorder” is used for the D), you will want to carefully evaluate your options.

 The main offering from Excellence in Writing (IEW), Teaching Writing: Structure and Style has got to be my all-time favorite homeschool product.
 While I now have the Premium Edition linked here because it includes access to monthly webinars that are very helpful for first-time users to understand the methodology, when I started with this method, I had the first edition of TWSS and the original version of SWI-B with the old four-day lesson plan.
 That’s going back some time!
 IEW takes a bit to wrap your head around, but it provides excellent results!
 The version referenced in the above link includes the disks, but there is a less expensive version that provides the video content streamed to your device for one year.
 Personally, I think the disks are worth having so you can review them each time you teach one of the units (structural models).
-Most families new to IEW really appreciate watching the Student Writing Intensive DVDs along with the Teacher DVDs because the student ones provide the teacher with essential training in how to teach writing.
+Most families new to IEW really appreciate watching either the older Student Writing Intensive DVDs along with the Teacher DVDs because the student ones provide the teacher with essential training in how to teach writing -OR- the NEW version of this, Structure and Style for Students, which takes the original information and greatly expands it.
+WOW!
 There’s just something special about watching a master teacher in action that you don’t get via a lecture on how to do it.
 If you just can’t go that way due to costs, and you can’t find a tutor who has room in her schedule for you, give one of their Theme-Based writing books a whirl.
 The color down the side of the cover tells you what age group the material is geared toward (Yellow=Primary; Green=Elementary, or approximately grades 3-5; Blue=Middle school, or approximately grades 6-8; and Purple=High school, or approximately grades 9-12), but they all can be overlapped or sized up or down to adapt to a crowd.
 Many first timers like the ones written by Lori Verstegen because she provides a lot of help throughout the teacher’s pages.
 You can do this program with just their flagship product, though, using cross-curricular content.
 This is how I learned it years ago and how I prefer to work with it even today.
-I also like their Writing Source Packet in hard copy, especially for when you teach the report units for the first time.
+I also like their Writing Source Packet in hard copy (which, sadly, may be discontinued), especially for when you teach the report units for the first time.
+The Blackline Masters from the TWSS serve the same purpose, though.
 You can make photocopies for your family or for the students you teach in your classroom.
-It’s easy to put the packet in the document feeder and have the pages oriented correctly.
+The reason I have loved using the Writing Source Packet is because it is easy to pop it in the document feeder and have the pages oriented correctly.
 (It’s the minibooks section that is tricky to print.
 I hate doing that in Landscape Orientation on a home printer, even with autofeed enabled.
 Something always prints wrong.)
 While you navigate around their website, be sure to sign up to listen to some of Andrew Pudewa’s best talks.
 He generously makes several available each year for free.
 You’ll be glad you did.
 If you purchase, please do so directly from IEW because they have a 100% FOREVER guarantee, which is unheard of in this day and age.
-This is a product that I have used over and over again for at least ten years.
+This is a product that I have used over and over again for more than a decade.
 I think I started in 2005 with it, and it’s never disappointed me.
 It truly is the best money I’ve spent on a homeschool product.

 This is another wonderful find that I have been using steadily as I hold my monthly book clubs: Teach the Classics by Adam Andrews at the Center for Lit.
 Until I discovered this product, I would dive into the deep end of the literary analysis pool every single month and plod through a variety of question options to guide our discussions.
 Now that I have this, that pressure has eased a bit.
 While I don’t always use their Socratic questions and I certainly don’t simply read them off the page as I guide our group’s discussions, the information I learned in the original seminars years ago have held me in good stead.
 I’m a better teacher for learning this information and the students have benefited greatly.